moderntribe/square-one/docs/setup/new-project.md

 1. Using a MySQL client, connect to `mysql.tribe` with user `root` and password `password`
 2. Create a db of your naming
+3. Go add these credentials to the `.env` file

 #### Configure WordPress